 Add potatoes and carrots, stirring well.
 Cook for 2-3 minutes, stirring and keeping an eye so the spices don’t burn.
 Add coconut milk, then stir well, turn down the heat to medium low, then cover and cook for 10 minutes.
 Be sure to check in between and stir.

-Add fish sauce and sugar, then stair.
+Add fish sauce and sugar, then stir.
 Add chicken pieces, give it a good stir, cover, and cook for another 10-15 minutes or until chicken is cooked through and potatoes are cooked.

 Add the red whole chilies and onions to the pot.
 Gently stir every thing together, then cover and cook for 3 minutes.
 Taste for seasoning, then stir in the fresh basil leaves.
 Tear the larger leaves in half.
 Remove the whole chilies before serving.
 (I like to keep the chilies and eat it with rice, as I like curries really spicy).
 Thai red chilies are pretty spicy, so keep that in mind!